gshamov/lustrebeat/README.md

 Lustrebeat was a brute-force attempt, made in 2017, to grab all the metrics from various "stats" files of the Lustre filesystem, and that without much thinking.
 So the design decisions were as follows.

 * Using Golang glob to check for the stats files and grab whatever found.
-Tag the values by the components of the path (FS name, OST name, etc.)
+Tag the values by the components of the path (FS name, OST name, etc.) of each of the stat files.
-* Using a simple parser for {llite, OST, MDT} stats files that would be agnostic to the names of the counters.
+* Using a simple parser for {llite, OST, MDT} stats files that would be agnostic to the names of the fields there.
 Every line will be collected.
 * Lustre Job Stats: they are actually Yaml.
-Using Go-Yaml2 library to parse them in one blow, again, collecting every metric.
+Using Go-Yaml2 library to parse them in one blow, again, collecting every metric there.
 * Single ES document per stat file (as opposed to single-metric-value documents).
 * Following the Metricbeat ideology, pass the raw metrics/counters to ES or LS, withot any attempts to calculate rates etc. Everything to be done on the ES side.
-* In addition to Lustre stats, generic host metrics (CPU, Memory, Network etc.) were added, using the excellent shirou library.
+* In addition to Lustre stats, generic host metrics (CPU, Memory, Network etc.) were added, using the excellent [Shirou gopsutil library](https://github.com/shirou/gopsutil).
-* Plus Infiniband counters and ZFS pool and stats
+* Plus Infiniband counters and ZFS pool and stats since interconnect is often IN or OPA and the storage backend is ZFS.

 The drawback of this approach is obvious: there are too many metrics collected on any Lustre system in production.
 Especially if Exports and Jobstats collection is turned on.